The Big Tree Therapeutic Dolls

 Upcoming training in using these Therapeutic Dolls

-These workshops describe how this set of therapeutic tools are used with children and families, including an exploration of their capacity to promote sensory engagement.
+We are offering workshops that explore how this set of therapeutic tools are used with children and families, including an exploration of their capacity to promote sensory engagement.
 The dolls all have colour, sound and texture built into them.

 What can you expect from attending this workshop?